wangonya/wangonya.com/content/blog/kadanes-algorithm.md

   the empty subarray (which has sum 0), if it is permitted).
 - Several different sub-arrays may have the same maximum sum.

-### Solving [Best Time to Buy and Sell Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/) with Kadane\'s Algorithm
+### Solving [Best Time to Buy and Sell Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/) with Kadane's Algorithm

 Slightly tweak the algorithm to track max profit and min price.